Walker (Star Wars): Depiction

 In the Battle of Hoth, General Veers leads a group of AT-ATs and AT-STs dubbed Blizzard Force in the attack on the Rebels' Echo Base, as only slow-moving ground vehicles can penetrate the base's shield system.
 During the battle, the AT-AT designated Blizzard Two is destroyed when Wedge Antilles and Wes Janson use their snowspeeder's tow cable to trip it up and target its now-exposed neck with blaster fire to blow it up.
 Luke Skywalker destroys another AT-AT, Blizzard Four, by using a magnetic grapple to reach its underbelly, cut open a hole with his lightsaber and throw in a grenade.
 Ultimately the Empire is victorious as General Veers' Blizzard One destroys the shield generator, and in the ensuing rout he orders the remaining AT-ATs and AT-STs to overrun the Rebels' trenches and capture as many as possible.

 A ruined AT-AT appears in Star Wars: The Force Awakens as the makeshift home of the scavenger Rey on the planet Jakku.
 Using scavenged parts from the walker and other vehicles, Rey is able to construct a power system for her home along with booby traps and motion sensors to deter potential thieves.
-Information in the AT-AT's manifest reveal it was designated Hellhound Two, part of the complement of the Imperial-class Star Destroyer Interrogator, but the ultimate fate of its crew is unknown.

 The First Order uses an updated model of the AT-AT during the Battle of Crait at the end of Star Wars: The Last Jedi.
-Built by Kuat-Entralla Drive Yards, these versions of the venerable AT-AT address some of the stability issues that plagued the Imperial walkers.
-They also use lighter armor material to add additional layers of protection and address weak points without increasing weight.
+Built by Kuat-Entralla Drive Yards, these versions of the venerable AT-AT address some of its stability issues and use lighter armor material to increase protection without increasing weight.